nextcloud/documentation/developer_manual/digging_deeper/flow.rst

 Operations are actions that users can configure to happen when specific events occur.

 An operation is a class implementing ISpecificOperation, IOperation or IComplexOperation.
-Specific operations can only act on one specific entity (e.g. a file), while normal operations can oact on all events.
+Specific operations can only act on one specific entity (e.g. a file), while normal operations can act on all events.
 Complex operations do not listen on events but setup their own listener(s).

+Your operation needs to implement ``validateOperation`` method, which will be called upon validating a flow configuration for your flow in the settings.
+The function must check that the configuration is correct and throw if that is not the case.
+Once your operation is configured by the user, its ``onEvent`` method will be called on any event it is configured for, even if the rules are not matching.
+So you need to use the ``$ruleMatcher`` parameter to loop through matching rules and check if there are any.
+For each match the 'operation' key in the array is what the user configured for this rule in the settings.

 Configuration Component
 =======================